 - 1/4 cup water

 For Serving with Beef Stew

 - cheese for serving

-Cook on slow cooker 4 hours on high, or 6-8 hours on low.
+- Turn Slow Cooker and cook 4 hours on high or 6-8 hours on low.